Wills, Trusts & Probate

 Clear Preference to Avoid Resuscitation

-Stable Health with Specific End-of-Life Wishes
+Generally Good Health with a Specific End-of-Life Preference

 Advantages of Including DNR Orders in a Full Estate Plan